RicSti/google-ads-scripts-search-query-deduplicator/README.md

 # SQ Deduplicator 22.1 - ENGLISH
-See file "LIESMICH.md" for German version
+See file <a href="https://github.com/RicSti/google-ads-scripts-search-query-deduplicator/blob/main/LIESMICH.md">LIESMICH.md</a> for German version<br>
 The English translation will follow soon.

 ## Description